 Radiation therapists are health care professionals who provide radiation treatment to patients suffering from serious health conditions like cancer and thyroid disease.

-As key members of an oncology team, radiation therapists are tasked with operating special machinery that targets cancer using radiation beams composed of photons, protons, or electrons to reduce or even eradicate cancerous tumors.
+As key members of an oncology team, radiation therapists operate special machinery that targets cancer using radiation beams composed of photons, protons, or electrons to reduce or even eradicate cancerous tumors.
 Due to the high levels of radioactive materials they work with, radiation therapists must operate such machinery remotely in order to administer doses of radiation to patients safely from another room.
 Health care professionals working with radiation must also wear dosimeter badges to track their radiation exposure and keep it within safe levels.

-Providing and explaining individualized treatment plans to patients and then answering any questions they may have.
+Providing and explaining individualized treatment plans to patients and then answering any questions they may have

-Identifying tumors and positioning patients with cancer correctly to ensure they receive proper treatment.
+Identifying tumors and positioning patients with cancer correctly to ensure they receive proper treatment

-Operating and calibrating special equipment to administer radiation treatment.
+Operating and calibrating special equipment to administer radiation treatment

-Following proper protocol to ensure both patients and medical staff don’t receive improper radiation exposure.
+Following proper protocol to ensure both patients and medical staff don’t receive improper radiation exposure

-Educating patients on treatment side effects and advising them on ways to alleviate their symptoms.
+Educating patients on treatment side effects and advising them on ways to alleviate their symptoms

-Monitoring patient reaction to treatment and advising alternative treatment plans when necessary.
+Monitoring patient reaction to treatment and advising alternative treatment plans when necessary

-Maintaining detailed records on patient progress.
+Maintaining detailed records on patient progress

 Read more: What Do Health Care Jobs Pay?
 Salaries, Job List, and More